DANS-KNAW/easy-stage-dataset/README.md

 -----------

 Datasets that are to be archived in EASY are initially received as *deposits* through the [easy-deposit] service.
-These deposits must conform to the [EASY-BagIt] format, which is basically [bagIt] with some extra EASY-specific requirements.
+These deposits must conform to the [EASY-BagIt] format, which is basically [BagIt] with some extra EASY-specific requirements.

-To convert this deposit into an EASY dataset it is first converted into a *Staged Digital Object Set* (an [SDO-set]) which can then be ingested into a Fedora Commons 3.x repository using the [easy-ingest] command.
+To prepare the deposit for inclusion in EASY ``easy-stage-dataset`` performs the following tasks:

+1. It generates the metadata required for an EASY dataset:
+   * Adminstrative Metadata
+   * EASY Metadata (descriptive metadata)
+   * ...
+2. It stages a digital object to represent the entire dataset for ingest in Fedora, using the metadata generated in 1.
+3. It stages a digital object for each file and folder in the dataset for ingest in Fedora.
+4. It generates an SQL-script to add the files and folders to the EASY Filesystem RDB.
+5. It generates a SOLR document to add the dataset to the EASY SOLR Search Index.

+The results of steps 1-3 can be ingested into the EASY Fedora Commons Repository.
+The result of 4 can be executed by PostGreSQL and the result of 5 will be accepted by the SOLR service.

 ARGUMENTS